anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 Another recent work on [model patching](https://arxiv.org/abs/2008.06775){:target="_blank"} takes this another step further by learning how to transform between subgroups so we can train models on the augmented data:

+1. Learn subgroups
-1. Learn transformations (ex.
-CycleGAN) needed to go from one subgroup to another under the same superclass (label)
+2. Learn transformations (ex.
+[CycleGAN](https://junyanz.github.io/CycleGAN/){:target="_blank"}) needed to go from one subgroup to another under the same superclass (label)
-2. Learn model on augmented data with artificially introduced subgroup features
+3. Augment data with artificially introduced subgroup features
+4. Train new robust model on augmented data

 <div class="ai-center-all">
     <img src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/evaluation/model_patching.png" width="400" alt="Using learned subgroup transformations to augment data.">